iansinnott/iansinnott.github.io/source/_posts/2014-09-24-engineer-maker-or-both.md

 ---
-title: "Programmer, Maker or Both?"
+title: Programmer, Maker or Both?
 ---

 > I just want my stuff to work and not break.
 Programming is not my passion.
 Making stuff is my passion.